chenhaotian/Changepoints/README.md

 [Bayesian Online Changepoint Detection](http://arxiv.org/abs/0710.3742)

 ##### Examples:
+Here are several graphs showing the performance of this algorithm, the upper part of each graph is the observation series, the lower part is the infered run lengths.
 ###### 1. Level change(normal observation):
 Real changepoints: 100,170,240,310,380.
 Original data and inferred run length distribution: